 The Right Question Institute’s work is made possible by the support of donors and funders who recognize the importance of investing in the ability of all people to learn to ask better questions and participate in decisions.

-Our work covers many areas, from education to advocacy, health care, democratic action, and more.
-We are grateful to many funders and donors who have provided multi-year support in the past, including the Rockefeller Brothers Fund, Jane’s Trust, the Germanacos Foundation, the Wallace Funds, the Barr Foundation, and the Packard Foundation.
-Current funding includes long-standing funding from the National Science Foundation and the Whitman Institute and grant funding from the Library of Congress.
+Our work makes a key contribution in many areas, from legal empowerment and education to advocacy, health care, democratic action, and more.
+We are grateful to many funders and donors who have provided multi-year support in the past, including the Whitman Institute, Rockefeller Brothers Fund, Jane’s Trust, the Germanacos Foundation, the Wallace Funds, the Barr Foundation, and the Packard Foundation.
+Current funding includes long-standing funding from the National Science Foundation and grant funding from the Library of Congress.

 We are deeply grateful to the board of directors of the Right Question Institute.
 All members of our board donate and support the work based on their own capacity.
 We are grateful to them and to our many individual donors for their unwavering loyalty and commitment to democratizing access to transformative skills that can help create a stronger democracy and more just society for all.